BDC Hamburger Icon

 How can you fight a chargeback dispute?

-Never wait to fight a chargeback dispute.
-The sooner you address the issue, the more likely you’ll experience a favorable outcome.
+The sooner you address a chargeback dispute, the more likely you’ll experience a favorable outcome.
+Here’s how to do it:

-To fight the chargeback, you must submit a chargeback rebuttal letter.
-When a company notifies you of a chargeback, a reason code is attached to the document.
+• Review the chargeback reason code.
+When a company notifies you of a chargeback, the document includes a reason code.
 Review the code to learn the reason for the chargeback and any other pertinent details.
-The reason code also presents a timeline to fight the chargeback and shows what evidence is needed to reverse it.

 TipBottom line